braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/swift_package_manager.md

 Starting in version 7.3.0, the Braze Swift SDK has additional distribution channels as [static XCFrameworks](https://github.com/braze-inc/braze-swift-sdk-prebuilt-static) and [dynamic XCFrameworks](https://github.com/braze-inc/braze-swift-sdk-prebuilt-dynamic).
 If you wish to use either of these formats instead, follow the installation instructions from its respective repository.
 {% endalert %}

-Enter the URL of our iOS Swift SDK repository "https://github.com/braze-inc/braze-swift-sdk" in the text field.Under the **Dependency Rule** section, select the SDK version.
+Enter the URL of our iOS Swift SDK repository `https://github.com/braze-inc/braze-swift-sdk` in the text field.
+Under the **Dependency Rule** section, select the SDK version.
 Finally, click **Add Package**.

 ![][4]